dellsystem/dellsystem.github.io/index.md

 career in the Bay Area, but then I got roped into co-founding a [data science startup][Macromeasures] after graduating from McGill University in 2014.
-It was an exhilarating and edifying experience, the primary consequence of which was me realising how myopic the technology industry can be.
+It was an exhilarating and edifying experience, the primary consequence of which was me realising [how myopic the tech industry can be][myopic].
 Hence the switch to studying economic inequality from a sociological perspective, with a focus on the tech industry.
 If you want to follow along with my progress, I'm [posting all my course notes here](/words#course).